ObaraWycliff/FINAL-DATA-SCIENCE-PROJECT/README.md

 4. Upload your CSV or Excel file containing the data for analysis.

+## Sample Dataset 📂

+You can download a sample dataset [here](link_to_dataset).
+This dataset can be used to test the functionality of the Data Analysis App.

 ## Features 🛠️

 ### Section Zero: Upload and Encode Data